OCA/delivery-carrier/delivery_package_type_number_parcels/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module adds the number_of_parcels on package type and its related on package.
-As so it gives a simple way to have the number of pieces/boxes of the package type without playing with the package levels if this latter is overkill.
+This module allows to pre-configure a number of parcels on the delivery package type.
+When creating a delivery package and associating a package type, the number of parcels of the package will be initialized from the delivery package type.
+You can create one package type per possible number of parcels, like "1 parcel", "2 parcels", "3 parcels"...
+When packing, select or scan the package type barcode to make a package for all picked lines with the right declared amount of parcels.
+This prevents you to declare which picked line and corresponding quantity is in which parcel.

-This field is set manually by the user on package type.
+The number of parcels is also displayed in the delivery package wizard when selecting a package type, giving users immediate visibility of the parcel count during the delivery process.

 **Table of contents**